-The ACAA’s rules regarding ESAs and air travel apply to all U.S. airlines, all domestic flights and all flights to or from the United States.
-Airlines will also generally have their own policy outlining requirements for emotional support animals.
+Airlines that still accept emotional support animals will have their own policy outlining their requirements.
+Generally, they will require an ESA letter and/or an additional form completed by the therapist who issued the ESA letter.
 It is strongly recommended that you check in advance with your airline to see what their rules are well ahead of your travel date.
-You should always contact your airline at least 48 hours before your departure date to make sure you have submitted all of the necessary documentation and have met all of their requirements for traveling with an ESA.
+You should always contact your airline at least 48 hours before your departure date to ensure you have submitted all of the necessary documentation and have met all of their requirements for traveling with an ESA.

 Rules for Emotional Support Animals on Flights

-- The airline is not allowed to charge fees in connection with your emotional support animal.
+- Will not charge fees in connection with your emotional support animal.

-- Airlines must accommodate dogs, cats and miniature horses that are ESAs.
+- Will accommodate dogs and cats that are ESAs.

-- Airlines can restrict ESAs to one per passenger.
+- Can restrict ESAs to one per passenger.

-- Airlines are not allowed to ban an ESA solely because it is a certain breed, but they are allowed to deny boarding if they determine a particular ESA poses a safety or health risk to others.
+- Will generally not ban an ESA solely because it is a certain breed but will deny boarding if they determine a particular ESA poses a safety or health risk to others.

-- Airlines may not apply categorical restrictions on ESAs over a certain weight.
-However, airlines are allowed to determine “whether the animal is too large or too heavy to be accommodated in the cabin….”
+- Will not apply categorical restrictions on ESAs over a certain weight.
+However, airlines can deny an animal if they determine the animal is too large or too heavy to be accommodated in the cabin.
 You should always contact your airline to see how they handle requests for large ESAs.

-- The airline may ask that you contact them at least 48 hours before departure to make sure you have all the necessary airline forms submitted.
+- May ask that you contact them at least 48 hours before departure to make sure you have all the necessary airline forms submitted.

-- The airline may request that your veterinarian complete a form regarding your ESA’s health.
+- May request that your veterinarian completes a form regarding your ESA’s health.

-- The airline can deny boarding for ESAs that are “unusual animals” such as snakes, other reptiles, ferrets, rodents and spiders.
+- Will generally deny boarding for ESAs that are “unusual animals” such as snakes, other reptiles, ferrets, rodents, and spiders.